machal/cssmine-content/content/flexbox-examples.md

 ![combining units](dist/images/original/flexbox-priklady-3.jpg)

-Let's extend our example.
+let’s extend our example.
 Take a look at the last line in the picture, where we combine various units.

 We want to define the width of the radio button in pixels, however, the width of